 This is my favourite fluoride free toothpaste at the moment.
 It hasn’t been tested on animals and contains no animal products which makes it suitable for vegans.
 You also won’t find artificial flavourings, preservatives or whiteners in it.
 Instead, they use delicious natural ingredients like real fennel, lemons, aloe vera and tea tree.
 Kingfisher was the first natural toothpaste to receive the important approval of the British Dental Health Foundation.

 I tried many natural toothpastes in the past and some were quite expensive while others didn’t foam enough.
 This toothpaste is great as it foams well and it costs less than £3 (£2.59 exactly in Unicorn Grocery).
-It’s difficult to get it online for this price but I managed to find a website where it costs £2.57.
-Check it out on EcoGreenStore.
+Although I managed to find it even cheaper online (for £1.97 on Superfood Market).

 DGJ Organics Hairjuice Clarifying Shampoo